In this review, I want to help you find the best business intelligence tools and other reporting software.

 Additional strengths of datapine are their dynamic, interactive business dashboards.
 They offer a wealth of innovative dashboard features and have a large dashboard gallery, providing over 80 dashboard templates for different areas of applications (business functions, industries, platforms).
 Dashboards can be shared easily in multiple ways, including, among others, automatic email reports, sharing via URL, or advanced embedding options.

 Datapine offers a 14-day free trial without any limitations with custom pricing starting at 250$ per account.

-This is a business analytics solution that lets you connect, model, and then explore data in order to create reports using built-in or from-scratch visuals.
+This is a business analytics solution that lets you connect, model, and then explore raw data in order to create reports using built-in or from-scratch visuals and learn from actionable insight.
 Power BI features interactive data visualizations, robust semantic models, an application lifecycle management (ALM) toolkit, an open connectivity framework, and more.